 You can choose as many toppings as you like, but be aware that it’s a very filling sandwich.
 We went with garlic butter, some type of grilled pork meat and onion.
 It was delicious and I absolutely loved the stall, just look how nicely it is decorated.

 I even found Langos which is a very common street food in Budapest.
-It cost 38 PLN (€9) with garlic sauce and then I added bacon and onion for 6 PLN each, which I thought was a little steep.
+It cost 38 PLN (€9) with garlic sauce and then I added bacon and onion for 6 PLN each.

 Soups: Don’t miss out on hearty soups like Borscht, a sweet and sour beet soup, and goulash that’s perfect for warming up on a cold day.
 Often the most affordable food option, they will set you back between 10-30 PLN.